-Pokemon Go IV vs CP - The differences explained | Dexerto.com
+Pokemon Go IV vs CP - The differences explained - Dexerto

 Base stats and IVs

-While IVs are important, and play a vital role when trying to find competitive Pokemon, base stats are arguably more important.
-Each species of Pokemon have different base stats which are made up of the aforementioned attack, defense and stamina.
+While IVs are important and play a vital role when trying to find competitive Pokemon, base stats are objectively more important.
+Each species of Pokemon have different base stats which are made up of the aforementioned attack, defense, and stamina.

-Every single species of Pokemon have exactly the same base stats.
-If we take Pikachu for example, it has base of stats of 112 attack, 96 defense and 111 stamina.
+Every single species of Pokemon has exactly the same base stats.
+If we take Pikachu for example, it has a base of stats of 112 attack, 96 defense, and 111 stamina.
 A perfect IV Pikachu would increase each of these by 15.

-So, perfect IVs in comparison to the worst possible increase Pikachu by roughly 15%.
-IVs become more important when comparing high level Pokemon and those of the same species.
+So, perfect IVs in comparison to the worst possible would increase Pikachu by roughly 15%.
+IVs become more important when comparing high-level Pokemon and those of the same species.

+If we take Altered Forme Giratina, one of the strongest ‘mons in all of Pokemon Go, and put it up against Growlithe, there is only one winner.
+That’s irrespective of typing, too.
+Essentially, Giratina’s base stats are so superior that the IVs each of Pokemon are irrelevant.

-Pokemon Go CP explained
+CP explained in Pokemon Go

 A Pokemon’s combat power (CP) is an aggregated statistic that gives a rough idea as to how powerful they are.
 It is based on IV scores and that Pokemon’s current level.

-Generally, a Pokemon with a higher CP will perform better in battle than a Pokemon with a lower CP.
-There are other factors such as types, moveset and weather bonuses that alter this paradigm, though.
-Nonetheless, CP is a good way of determining a Pokemon's strength at a base level.
+Generally, a Pokemon with higher CP will perform better in battle than one with a lower stat.
+There are other factors such as types, moveset, and weather bonuses that alter this paradigm, though.
+Nonetheless, it is a good way of determining a Pokemon’s strength at a base level.

 - Read More: Pokemon Go type chart effectiveness table

 This does mean that a Pokemon with a high CP can have terrible IVs and vice-versa.
-While high CP Pokemon don't need to be levelled up as much (they are closer to their maximum level) they can still be weak.
+While high CP Pokemon don’t need to be leveled up as much (they are closer to their maximum level) they can still be weak.

 Conversely, a Pokemon with a low CP can have perfect IV values.
-As a result it is important to check a Pokemon's IV using the new appraisal feature Niantic introduced or with an IV calculator if going into more detail.
+As a result, it’s important to check a Pokemon’s IV using the appraisal feature Niantic introduced, or with an IV calculator such as PokeGenie if going into more detail.

-IV vs CP
+IV vs CP — differences

-Essentially, IVs show a Pokemon's potential within their own species.
+IVs show a Pokemon’s potential within their own species.
 A perfect IV Pokemon, when fully levelled up, will be as powerful as that particular species can be.

-- Read More: Eevee evolutions in Pokemon Go - choose between Vaporeon, Jolteon, Flareon, Espeon and Umbreon

 On the other hand, a high CP will show power in terms of an absolute score but might be on the lower end of the potential spectrum.